infinum/dotnet-handbook/Best practices/Source Generators.md

     </Project>
     ```

-3. Add a reference to the source generator in a project that will be using it (if it already isn't added):
+3. Add a reference to the source generator in a project that will be using it (if it isn't added already):

     ```xml
     <ItemGroup>